mozilla/ichnaea/docs/development.rst

-The step will also compile all py files to pyc files and remove any files from the tree which aren't compatible with the active Python version (blacklist in the `compile.py` script).
+The step will also compile all py files to pyc files and remove any files from the tree which aren't compatible with the active Python version (blocklist in the `compile.py` script).
 The removal step ensures that any build tools (for example rpmbuild / mock) that typically call `compileall.compile_dir` will work, without breaking on the incompatible files.